Prelude and Chapter 1

 "I see no brand on your body.
 Most warlocks can also use a token or artifact as a medium.
 What do you use to commune with this spirit, and manifest its power?"

-Kaileena shrugged, "Your men took my pack in the other room.
-There was a lamp there."
+Kaileena shrugged, ”Your men took my pack in the other room.
+There was a lamp there.
+It cannot be taken very far from me."

 "I will have Salen take a look at it."
 Traskus noted, ”One of the War Wizards will also conduct an interview before you leave, just to test your capabilities.
 Okay.
 Nearly done.
 Desired profession?"